 Try Nut Brown Ale at Oak Creek Brewing Company to experience the unique taste of Sedona’s oldest craft brewery’s signature beer, or visit the Sedona Beer Company to taste the best beer made from ingredients right from the Verde Valley.

-The meet-up location for this 5-mile self-guided trip is the Beasley Flats River Access Point parking area, which lasts 2.5-3.5 hours and is perfect for all skill levels.
+The meet-up location for this 5-mile self-guided trip is the Beasley Flats River Access Point parking area, which lasts 2.5-3 hours and is perfect for all skill levels.

 Don’t worry about the gear since Verde Adventures provides everything you need.
 Expect to see the rich wildlife along the way, such as deer, beaver, blue heron, etc.

-12. Visit an Award-Winning Sedona Winery
+10. Visit an Award-Winning Sedona Winery

-Feel like a local by visiting Winery 1912, Caduceus Cellars, or Javelina Leap Winery and sample the incredible selections of Sedona’s winemakers.
+Your Sedona trip won’t be complete without a visit to Sedona’s award-winning wineries!
+Feel like a local by visiting Winery 1912, Caduceus Cellars (in Jerome), or Javelina Leap Winery in Cornville and sample the incredible selections of the local winemakers.

->> Click here to take a Sedona winery tour
+>> Click here to check Sedona winery tour rates and availability

-13. Enjoy the Verde Canyon Railroad Trip
+11. Hop Aboard on a Verde Canyon Railroad Trip

-Get ready to pass through a century-old, 734-foot tunnel and admire the otherworldly scenery of the Arizona desert, Sinagua cliff dwellings, high-desert flora and fauna, Verde River, and historic mining sites along the way.
+On the journey, you will pass through a century-old, 734-foot tunnel and admire the otherworldly scenery of the Arizona desert, Sinagua cliff dwellings, high-desert flora and fauna, Verde River, and historic mining sites along the way.

->> Click here to ride the Verde Canyon Railroad
+>> Click here to check Verde Canyon railroad rates and availability

-15. Visit the Sedona Heritage Museum
+13. Visit the Sedona Heritage Museum

 The small museum is set inside a former apple farmer’s house, and nearby, you can find a replica tent house and a renovated movie set building.

-Don’t forget to check out the gift shop and enjoy a picnic with a backdrop of the red rocks!
+Don’t forget to check out the gift shop and enjoy a picnic with a backdrop of the red rocks.
 It will make for a great souvenir to remind you of your weekend getaway!

-16. Hike the Cathedral Rock Trail
+14. Hike the Cathedral Rock Trail

-Cathedral Rock Trail offers another scenic hike that will take you through Sedona’s sweeping scenery.
+The Cathedral Rock Trail offers another scenic hike that will take you through Sedona’s sweeping scenery.

 Just note that if you are planning your hike during the winter months, you need to be well prepared and have sound footing since some of the scrambling points can become slippery.

-17. Take to the Bell Rock Path Trail
+15. Take to the Bell Rock Path Trail

-The Bell Rock Path Trail is a 3.6-mile heavily trafficked loop trail that offers mesmerizing views of Red Rock Country.
+The Bell Rock Path Trail is a 3.6-mile heavily trafficked loop trail that offers gorgeous views of Red Rock Country.
+This moderate trail will reward you with views of Bell Rock, Courthouse Butte, and other landmarks along the way.

-The major part of the pathway has a wide and hard surface; just note that the final part has a gradual ascend to the top of Bell Rock which can be pretty challenging.
+A major part of the pathway has a wide and hard surface; just note that the final part has a gradual ascend to the top of Bell Rock which can be pretty challenging.

-18. Discover the Boynton Canyon Trail
+16. Discover the Boynton Canyon Trail

-19. Hike the Soldier Pass Trail
+17. Hike the Soldier Pass Trail

 Explore Sedona from another side by hiking, horseback riding, and biking on the Soldier Pass Trail.
+Located in the Coconino National Forest, Soldier Pass Trail is a moderate 4.3-mile heavily trafficked loop trail.

 There are so many cool things to do in Sedona in winter even though many people think to visit during the shoulder seasons.